droidian/porting-guide/debugging-tips.md

 It can also be set as a service to start at boot like [this service file](https://github.com/droidian-lavender/adaptation-droidian-lavender/blob/main/debian/adaptation-lavender-configs.brightness.service).

-On Mediatek devices, power button will stop working after being used once.
+On MediaTek devices, power button will stop working after being used once.

 [This hack](https://github.com/droidian-mt6765/garden_power_button_helper) or a hack close to it can be used for now.